keent/libzfl/README.txt

 ### Documentation

-Man pages are generated from the class header and source files.
-Please follow the zfl_base example.
-Create an empty man page (.txt) in doc/ before rebuilding.
+Man pages are generated from the class header and source files via the doc/mkman tool, and similar functionality in the gitdown tool (http://github.com/imatix/gitdown).
+The header file for a class must wrap its interface as follows:

+    //  @interface
+    ... prototypes and public typedefs
+    //  @end

+The source file for a class must provide documentation as follows:

+    /*
+    @header
+    ...short explanation of class...
+    @discuss
+    ...longer discussion of how it works...
+    @end
+    */

+The source file for a class then provides the self test example as follows:

+    //  @selftest
+    ...test code and functions
+    //  @end

+The template for man pages is in doc/mkman.

-### Porting ZFL
+### Porting libzfl

-When you try ZFL on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
+When you try libzfl on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
 In some cases the patches are trivial, in other cases (usually when porting to Windows), the work needed to build equivalent functionality may be quite heavy.
 In any case, the benefit is that once ported, the functionality is available to all applications.

 Before attempting to patch code for portability, please read the `zapi_prelude.h` header file.
 There are several typical types of changes you may need to make to get functionality working on a specific operating system: